diogoaurelio/schedoscopeWiki/Open-Street-Map-Tutorial.md

 ## Hints
+* The Cloudera QuickStart VM comes with low memory settings for YARN/MapReduce which can result in memory problems.
+It is recommended to check the schedoscope and YARN logs.
+In case of `OutOfMemory` exceptions increase the following values:

+        YARN: Cloudera Manager -> Hive -> Configuration -> mapreduce.map.memory.mb, mapreduce.reduce.memory.mb, mapreduce.map.java.opts.max.heap, mapreduce.reduce.java.opts.max.heap, yarn.nodemanager.resource.memory-mb, yarn.scheduler.maximum-allocation-mb
+        Hive: Cloudera Manager -> Hive -> Configuration -> HiveServer2 Heap Size

+* It is also recommended to limit the number of simultaneously running applications to 2:

+        YARN Scheduler: Cloudera Manager -> Clusters -> Resource Management -> Dynamic Resource Pools -> Configuration -> Edit -> YARN

 * Defining a field of type BIGINT in hive, works with LONG in Schedoscope: `val id = fieldOf[Long]`

 * Testing views of the same name (but different layers): Run the test by right clicking on the word "should" in the test class source code and choosing Run As > Scala Test - Test

 * Schedoscope shell cannot cope with leading white spaces.
 It will prompt a list of possible commands.

 ## Acknowledgement